SGNovice/Disease-detection-using-chest-xrays/README.md

 If β=1.5, the function ranges from  ≈-0.451103 to ∞.
 For most benchmarks, β was set to be 1.5.
 ![Mish3](https://user-images.githubusercontent.com/37798451/63227815-569a7200-c208-11e9-9412-b802fe7bf20f.png)

-**Mila** is an uniparametric activation function inspired from the Mish Activation Function.
+**Mila** is an uniparametric activation function inspired by the Mish Activation Function.
 The parameter β is used to control the concavity of the Global Minima of the Activation Function where β=0 is the baseline Mish Activation Function.
 Varying β in the negative scale reduces the concavity and vice versa. β is introduced to tackle gradient death scenarios due to the sharp global minima of Mish Activation Function.

 The mathematical function of Mila is shown as below:
 ![Mila](https://user-images.githubusercontent.com/37798451/63227901-4df66b80-c209-11e9-8e8b-1ab785410177.PNG)